 This recipe for kourabiedes requires only a handful of simple steps:

 - Cream the butter and vegetable shortening together: this provides a nice, fluffy base for these tender cookies.
+I use a stand mixer to cream them together at low speed using the paddle attachment but a large mixing bowl and a hand mixer can be used as well.

 - Add the wet ingredients: the eggs, vanilla, liquor and lemon juice get blended in.